VirtusLab/git-machete/blogs/git-machete-2/blog.md

 More specifically, the script runs `git remote add origin ~/machete-sandbox-remote` from `~/machete-sandbox` directory so as to establish an actual local/remote relation between the repos, with similar push/pull capabilities that are available over HTTPS or SSH.

-The initial structure of branches in the demo (i.e., the contents of the `.git/machete` definition file, excluding custom annotations that will be covered soon) is as follows:
+The initial structure of branches in the demo (i.e., the contents of the `.git/machete` branch layout file, excluding custom annotations that will be covered soon) is as follows:

 ```
 develop